-Future posts on this subject will deal with other stories of problems with clients.
-I invite readers to send in their stories, which I can post and comment on in future blogs.
+Future posts on this subject will deal with other stories of problems with clients, and I invite readers to send in their stories, which I can post and comment on in future blogs.

 Gini Graham Scott, PhD, writes frequently about social trends and everyday life.
 She is the author of over 50 books with major publishers and has published 30 books through her company Changemakers Publishing and Writing.
 She writes books and proposals for clients and has written and produced over 50 short videos through Changemakers Productions and is a partner in a service that connects writers to publishers, agents, and the film industry.
 Her latest books include: Resolving Conflict and Lies and Liars: How and Why Sociopaths Lie and How to Detect and Deal With Them.